Salma Hassaballa has produced two documentaries and written books in multiple genres. She is a member of the Egyptian Writers Union.

-Examples - I’ve Witnessed - of Misleading Propaganda
+Examples I’ve Witnessed of Misleading Propaganda

-A movie entitled “The Muslim Brotherhood in the USA” introduced the Muslim Brotherhood (MBs) as the mother of all Islamic organizations including Al Qaeda .
-In fact, these are completely different organizations but for political reasons, the mainstream media aims to put all Islamic organizations in one basket, including extremist ones that are backed and initiated by dubious sources and then label them all “Islamic terrorists."
+The movie The Muslim Brotherhood in the USA introduced the Muslim Brotherhood (MBs) as the mother of all Islamic organizations including Al Qaeda .
+In fact, these are completely different organizations, but for political reasons, the mainstream media aims to put all Islamic organizations in one basket, including extremist ones that are backed and initiated by dubious sources and then label them all “Islamic terrorists."

-Also, the CBN news once announced that a Norwegian journalist went to the Middle East and spoke to the leaders of the MBs and they have told him that they have a long-term plan to take over Norway and the rest of Europe!
-Is it rational that the MBs would have such a dream and they would declare it with such stupidity?!
+Also, the CBN news once announced that a Norwegian journalist went to the Middle East and spoke to the leaders of the MBs, and they told him that they have a long-term plan to take over Norway and the rest of Europe!
+Is it rational that the MBs would have such a dream, and they would declare it with such stupidity?!

 Further Misleading Propaganda

 The deceiving propaganda is not limited to the audio/video feed, but also includes published articles and books.